Coe-Everton/Coe-Everton/README.md

 - Hi, my name is Everton, i'm from Brazil, old've 20 and i coding web site, for now, for entertainment.
 - I utilize very Html 5, Css3 and Js
 - Already completed the course of computer technician, in the Instituto Federal do Maranhão (IFMA) - Campus Imperatriz
-- I love basketball, my favorite time is..., i not've time only cheers for James Harden
+- I love basketball, my favorite time is Brooklyn Nets
 - My social medias are:
 ° 📷 - Instagram - @yosoyeverton
 ° 🐦 - Twitter - @Coe_Everton